Menu

 The library also exports a flattening function to handle common use cases if you need to flatten your data and you don't already have a flat version.
 See the flatten helper function for more info.

-Here's an example showing passing different data formats for extent calculation versus what is used by layer components.
+Here's an example showing passing different data formats for extent calculation versus data formats used by layer components.

 <script>